 I always like to bring with me a few travel-sized packs of detergent so I can wash my clothes in the sink.

 Important: It’s really bad etiquette to do your entire laundry and hang it all over the place while it dries.
 My trick is to wash the underwear and shirt I used on the day at night before I go to bed (I’ve done it also while I’m showering, ha!
-Super time-effective) and leave it drying during the night.
+Super time-effective) and hang it during the night.